breeatoomey/newity-case-study/README.md

 ### What's solid

 - **Scope discipline.** Three V1 views shipped against the scope doc.
 One scope adjustment (the dashboard) documented as an explicit adjustment, not a silent rewrite.
 One feature (the "data quality" callout) prototyped during build and deliberately cut before submission because the label overpromised what the code did.
 The full arc is captured in `ai-log.md`.
 - **Engineering judgment surfaced from the data.** The 27-of-37 finding about Expired status (data-quality refinement of the stalled rule), the Bank-Statements-only insight in the expiring-soon view (reframes what the view is for), the Janet-Morrison-is-100%-stalled signal (workload visibility the current spreadsheet can't produce) — these came out of building, not before.
-Each is documented in the AI log and serves the demo.
 - **Test coverage on the high-value logic.** 22 tests on the pure-function rules (`deriveStatus`, `urgencyTier`, `selectExpiringDocs`), including explicit boundary pins on day-30 and day-90 thresholds with comments explaining the implementation choices.
 The test file reads as executable spec for the rules.
 - **Clean derived-state layer.** Stalled detection, urgency tiers, and the expiring-soon selector are pure functions with no React entanglement.
 Same logic powers four views without duplication.
 The dashboard was a ~18-minute build because the data layer was already doing the work.